ckan/ckanext-apihelper/README.md

 # ckanext-apihelper

-This extension is meant to add a few pages that will add a friendly interface to talk to the action API.
+This extension displays the action and it's help text and offers a friendly interface to talk to the action API.

-**WORK IN PROGRESS**